whosonfirst/go-rasterzen/README.md

 There is currently nothing that looks like sophisticated cache invalidation.
 That's left up to you to do manually, for now.

-Currently filesystem and in-memory (using [go-cache](https://github.com/patrickmn/go-cache)) caches are supported.
+Currently filesystem, S3 and in-memory (using [go-cache](https://github.com/patrickmn/go-cache)) caches are supported.
 You can invoke `rasterd` with multiple cache providers if you want.

 Both the raw Nextzen tiles and the cropped "rasterzen" tiles are cached as is